WalletWasabi/WasabiDoc/docs/building-wasabi/Dojo.md

 White -> Blue -> Yellow -> Green -> Brown -> Black

-You can only be promoted by someone two belts above you.
+You can only be promoted by someone two belts above You.
-Consequently you can promote anyone two belts below you.
+Consequently You can promote anyone two belts below You.
-For example if you are a Blue belt you can promote anyone to be a White belt.
+For example if You are a Blue belt You can promote anyone to be a White belt.
-It is advised that you only promote someone if he or she deserves it.
+It is advised that You only promote someone if he or she deserves it.
 Promotion happens through Pull Requests to this page.
 Osu!